 A dedicated advocate for the creative training of young singers, Dr. McEnaney is frequently in demand as faculty coach for summer opera festivals and as master clinician at colleges and universities in the Midwest and beyond.
 He is the co-founder and Music Director of Opera Reading Project, a Twin Cities-based role reading series for singers that serves as a professional-level music preparation tool for aspiring artists.
 He served as Director and Principal Coach for the ECCO Program, a joint young artist program between Minnesota Opera and The University of Minnesota School of Music.
 Additionally, he designed and administrated a new young artist program for Fargo-Moorhead Opera.
 Begun in 2014, the Gate City Bank Young Artist Program gives four highly talented singers the opportunity to hone their craft in pursuit of a singing career by presenting numerous performances throughout the community.
-The program regularly serves over 2,000 K-12 and collegiate students each season and has become a permanent part of the opera company’s offerings.
+The program regularly serves several thousand K-12 and collegiate students each season and has become a permanent part of the opera company’s offerings.

 Dr. McEnaney’s private vocal coaching studio is a mainstay of the Minneapolis-Saint Paul arts scene and many of his clients appear onstage with the region’s most prominent companies.
 Members of his studio are frequent competition winners and are regularly accepted into leading summer festivals, year-round training programs, and collegiate institutions.
 Recent client successes include invitations to Merola, Glimmerglass, Chautauqua, Des Moines Metro Opera, Florida Grand Opera, Royal Opera, Sarasota Opera, Virginia Opera, Opera Colorado, Wolf Trap Opera Company, SongFest, Music Academy of the West, Royal Academy of Music, New England Conservatory, and University of Cincinnati-CCM.

 Dr. McEnaney is an alumnus of young artist programs at Music Academy of the West, Wolf Trap Opera Company, Des Moines Metro Opera, Cedar Rapids Opera Theatre, and Minnesota Opera, where he worked four seasons as Resident Artist Coach/Accompanist.
 He holds degrees in piano performance and collaborative piano from Eastern Illinois University, The University of Iowa, and the University of Minnesota, and divides his time between the cities of Minneapolis and Milwaukee.